Ménière's & Vestibular UK

 Decision Timeline

-Small Grants: Decision usually made at the quarterly trustee meeting following the application deadline (approximately 1-2 months from submission).
+Small Grants: Decision usually made at the quarterly trustee meeting following the application submission (approximately 1-2 months from submission), although peer review may be required for certain projects.

-Large Research Grants: Full proposals typically take 3-6 months from submission to decision due to peer review process.
+Large Research Grants (in excess of £40,000): Full proposals typically take up to 6 months from submission to decision due to peer review process.

 Success Rates